walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 [§5.5](#have-jump-label-hack-why-sites-are-2-or-5-bytes), just given
 their real opcode values here.
 [`text_gen_insn()`](https://elixir.bootlin.com/linux/v7.2/source/arch/x86/include/asm/text-patching.h#L123)
-builds the actual `jmp` bytes for whichever opcode it’s given, computing the displacement itself as `dest - (addr + size)` — precisely the “distance from the address of the *next* instruction” convention [§5.5](#have-jump-label-hack-why-sites-are-2-or-5-bytes) described for `rel8`/`rel32` encodings, just computed here at patch time instead of by the assembler at build time.
+builds the actual `jmp` bytes for whichever opcode it is given, computing the displacement itself as `dest - (addr + size)` — precisely the “distance from the address of the *next* instruction” convention [§5.5](#have-jump-label-hack-why-sites-are-2-or-5-bytes) described for `rel8`/`rel32` encodings, just computed here at patch time instead of by the assembler at build time.